des4maisons/til/thoughts/random.md

+- It is amazing how many problems I solve in the first hour of the day against which I have spent a large chunk of the day previous banging my head.
 - One reason I think that chefspec tests are weird is that they are testing the implementation of a recipe.
 A good unit test for a class will only test the external interface of that class, whereas chefspec tests are